-Decision-making process for the determination, revision and implementation of the Manager's remuneration
+5.2.4.1.1.2 Decision-making process for the determination, revision and implementation of the Manager's remuneration

-Pursuant to Article L. 22-10-76 of the French Commercial Code, the elements of this new remuneration policy applicable to the Manager were established by the limited partners, after a favourable advisory opinion from the Supervisory Board meeting held on 17 November 2022.
+Pursuant to Article L. 22-10-76 of the French Commercial Code, the elements of this remuneration policy applicable to the Manager were established by the limited partners, after the approval of the Supervisory Board at its meeting on 15 February 2024.
+This remuneration policy is unchanged from that previously approved by the Supervisory Board on 17 November 2022.